majid-2002/chatbot-zeotap/README.md

 # Chatbot Web Interface

 A simple chatbot web interface built using HTML, CSS, and JavaScript.
 This project provides a frontend for interacting with a chatbot API.
+Checkout the [Website](https://shorturl.at/E5bhU) for the chatbot.

 ## 🛠️ Tech Stack